 This history project is only in its preliminary stages and we acknowledge that

-errors may be contained in this brief report, but we request that any information
+errors may be contained in this ongoing report, but we request that any information

 or additional details be submitted to our research department, which is staffed